binocarlos/flocker/README.md

 ## usage

 A flocker proxy will route HTTP requests from the standard docker client back to a collection of docker hosts.

+You pass functions to decide on routing and to list the current inventory.

 ```js
 var http = require('http')